priyankjain/2016-Purdue-Ironhack-Tutorials/README.md

 CSS stands for Cascading Style Sheets and is a language that describes the style of an HTML document.
 <a href="http://www.w3schools.com/css/" target="_blank">CSS Tutorial</a>
+Writing CSS code with hand is tedious, so generally CSS frameworks like [bootstrap](http://getbootstrap.com/) are used.

 ### Javascript